-Cash used in investing activities was \$12.3 million compared to \$16.6 million for the same period in the prior year:
+Cash used in investing activities was \$7.9 million compared to \$12.3 million for the same period in the prior year:

-- Cash used in investing activities in the current year related to the purchases of property and equipment and intangible assets and the payment of contingent consideration liabilities; partially offset by the net proceeds from the disposal of property and equipment and intangible assets.
+- Cash used in investing activities in the current year related to the purchases of property and equipment and intangible assets; partially offset by the net proceeds from the disposal of property and equipment.

-- Cash used in investing activities in the prior year related to the purchases of property and equipment and intangible assets, which included certain leasehold improvements incurred in the prior year, the payment of a contingent consideration liability and the closing consideration paid for the Hogan LTC Pharmacy Business.
+- Cash used in investing activities in the prior year related to the purchases of property and equipment and intangible assets and the payment of a contingent consideration liability; partially offset by the net proceeds from the disposal of property and equipment.